 Staying in a cosy little apartment in Paris should appeal to the romantic side of us all, even for just a few days.
-It can be preferable to staying in a large, luxury hotel; there is a sense of ownership, it belongs to you for the period of the stay.
+It is often preferable to staying in a large, luxury hotel; there is a sense of ownership, it belongs to you for the period of the stay.
 Therefore when offered the opportunity to stay in an apartment in the centre of the French capital with accommodation provider Wimdu in the company of a friend I jumped at it.

 It is also worth remembering that the owners are not hospitality professionals.
 They are members of the public that own a property which they rent out.
 This can mean a degree of quirkiness in dealing with them.
-We were met by two young females that were friends of the owner, they spoke almost zero English.
+We were greeted by two young women that were friends of the owner, they spoke almost zero English.
 Communication was awkward and when asked to provide a receipt for the deposit, initially they misunderstood and then appeared to resent being asked.

-A Local of Montmatre
+A Local of Montmartre

 Situated in the Montmartre district just below the hill on which the Basilique du Sacré-Coeur sits.
 This is one of the most popular attractions in Paris and despite it raining when we arrived, visiting the Sacré-Coeur to admire the views of the Eiffel Tower and the “City of Light” was too good an opportunity to miss.

 It was especially pleasing to also discover there were a number of bistros and restaurants close by, lining the narrow, cobbled streets and petite district square.
 The aroma of French onion soup and bœuf bourguignon drifted temptingly through the area on the faintest of breezes.
-We promised ourselves a return visit before departing; a promise we thankfully kept, finding a lovely little bistro offering an excellent plat du jour on our final evening.Incidentally the bœuf bourguignon tasted as good as it smelled.
+We promised ourselves a return visit before departing; a promise we thankfully kept, finding a lovely little bistro offering an excellent plat du jour on our last evening.Incidentally the bœuf bourguignon tasted as good as it smelled.

 The apartment was also located within a few minutes walk of the metro, so using the excellent public transport system to explore the city was a cinch.